 Dr. Ting is at the forefront of dermatologic surgery by being the first physician in the East Bay and the first dermatologic surgeon in Northern California to pioneer the revolutionary FDA-approved CelluLaze surgical laser therapy for cellulite of thighs.
 Dr. Ting is also proud to be the first dermatologist in the San Francisco Bay Area to introduce Cutera GenesisPlus Laser for post-surgical laser scar revision.

 Factoids About Skin Cancer

 Skin cancers can be minimized via strict daily sun protection, regular visits to a board-certified dermatologist and modalities to reverse sun damage (see Preventive Dermatology page)

 - 1 in 3 Caucasian-Americans will have a nonmelanoma skin cancer (NMSC) in his or her lifetime.

-- Squamous cell carcinoma (SCC) arises from malignant proliferation of the top layers of the epidermis.
+- Squamous cell carcinoma (SCC) arises from the malignant proliferation of the top layers of the epidermis.
 It is the second most common NMSC, tends to be more aggressive and grows more quickly than BCC.
-More than 10% of SCC may metastasize if left untreated for several months.
+More than 10 percent of SCC may metastasize if left untreated for several months.

-- Malignant Melanoma is triggered by malignant transformation of pigment-producing cells of the epidermis known as melanocytes.
+- Malignant melanoma is triggered by the malignant transformation of pigment-producing cells of the epidermis known as melanocytes.

 - Invasive melanoma is the 6th most common cancer in men and women.